The first thing I noticed after walking in the front door was a smell.

 It wasn’t unpleasant, it was….the smell of old.
 Of history.
 A little musty.
 Reminded me of opening one of my Mom’s childhood Nancy Drew mysteries published in the 1930’s.
 It was a house where every crack was stuffed with the whiff of memories, wishes and dreams of hardworking people through years of trying to make a hardscrabble living.

-I nodded my head respectfully especially for Miss Nellie, because I was staying in her house at Tallahatchie Flats just outside of Greenwood in northern Mississippi.
+I nodded my head respectfully especially for Miss Nellie, because I was staying in her house at Tallahatchie Flats just outside of Greenwood in central Mississippi.
 Here’s the story of Miss Nellie’s house from the Flats website:

 room house was donated to Three Forks by Mrs. Emily Donnell from her family place, Lakeview Plantation, at Swiftown.
 For many years, it was the home of her family’s cook, whose name was Nellie.
 Mrs. Donnell had fond memories of spending many happy days in her youth, playing on the porch of Nellie’s house.
 She took great interest in preserving the house, and made a special effort to have her nurse drive her out to view it in its new location shortly before she died.”